-Bilingual/Bicultural Sexual Assault Victim Advocate
+Bilingual Sexual Assault Victim Advocate

-Supervised by: Senior Director of Client Services
+Supervisor: Senior Director of Client Services

 Advocates are not counselors or therapists.
 Advocates are responsible for providing crisis intervention services during regular day-time office hours.
-Services include providing emotional support and resources over the Helpline and in person, accompanying clients to forensic nurse examinations, accompanying clients to law enforcement reports if the client so chooses to report, accompanying clients through court procedures while providing information and clarification of victim rights, advocating for clients through barriers that may reduce their ability to focus on their healing, and coordinating with RCC’s therapists to address potential mental health needs.
+Services include providing emotional support and resources over the Helpline and in person, accompanying clients to forensic nurse examinations, accompanying clients to law enforcement reports if the client so chooses to report, accompanying clients through court procedures while providing information and clarification of victim rights, advocating for clients through barriers that may reduce their ability to focus on their healing, and coordinating with RCC’s therapists to address potential mental-health needs.
 All RCC employees must be committed to providing services with and to a variety of cultures with cultural awareness, sensitivity and humility.

 Crisis Intervention and Referrals